someengineering/resoto.com/docs/reference/user-interface/job-editor.md

 ## Overview

-The Job Editor gives you an interface to quickly create and manage [Resoto jobs](../../concepts/automation/index.md#jobs).
+The Job Editor gives you an interface to quickly create and manage [jobs](../../concepts/automation/index.md#jobs).

 ## Interface